Score Reading of Orchestral MusicGuide for Conductors and Music readers

 Discover the piece itself from a score, not an interpretation of a piece from a recording.

-Composers include Bach, Beethoven, Brahms, Bruckner, Franck, Haydn, Liszt, Mahler, Mozart, Ravel, R. Strauss, Tchaikovsky, Wagner, among others
+- Explore works by notable composers such as Bach, Beethoven, Brahms, Bruckner, Franck, Haydn, Liszt, Mahler, Mozart, Ravel, R. Strauss, Tchaikovsky, Wagner, and more.

 With interest and pleasure I read the book on score reading by Maja Metelska-Räsänen.
 This is a well-made and interesting work about a topic, which is very important for everyone dealing with orchestral music.
 The work, not only clearly and distinctively describes every kind of issue connected to this, but also gives interesting musical examples of varied difficulty.
 This work can be handy for composers, theoreticians, and first of all conductors.
 It will be especially useful for those, who just now intend to study scores.
 Score reading is a skill not easy to master, but necessary to thoroughly learn symphonic music.
 And teaching of this discipline doesn’t have a long tradition in Poland.
 I wholeheartedly recommend!